 2. The Advisory Committee on the Rules of Criminal Procedure is directed to work with the State Court Administrator or his designee, and the media coordinators for Minnesota District Courts, to establish procedures to monitor and report on the pilot project.
-On or before January 1, 2018, the Committee shall file a status report on the pilot project, with recommendations for any further rule amendments; and, recommendations for continuation, abandonment, or modification of the pilot project, or for permanent codification of the rules for the pilot project.
+On or before January 1, 2018, the Committee shall file a status report on the pilot project, with recommendations for any further rule amendments; and, recommendations for continuation, abandonment, or modification of the pilot project.